needle-mirror/com.unity.purchasing.udp/Documentation~/FAQs.md

 **- Can I submit Premium games?**

-Not yet.
-There is a Price field in the Game Information section for the pay-to-download price of your game, but we disabled it for now as no connected store supports pay-to-download yet.
+Yes.
+There is a Price field in the Game Information section for the pay-to-download price of your game, and a method to call in your game to check whether your game was purchased; for more details see [Implementing a Premium price](implementing_a_premium_price.md).
+Note that not all stores accept Premium games; the stores which do, carry a “Pay-to-Download” label (in the **Publish** tab).
+If you try to submit a Premium game to a store which doesn’t support them, you will be warned before the submission can go through.

 **- In my team who can do what on UDP?**